To the Terms and Conditions for consumers

 3.2

-The Company shall not be liable for errors or additional expenses resulting from incorrect documents, drawings, samples, or other information provided by the client.
+The company is not liable for errors or additional expenses resulting from incorrect documents, drawings, samples or other information provided by the Client.

 3.3